lizmat/raku-all-modules/MARTIMM/BSON/benchmarks/bench-readme.txt

 Worries;
-D14 sometimes crashes with coredumps.
+- D14 sometimes crashes with coredumps.
 Is it Bench or BSON::Document??
 Segmentation fault (core dumped)
+- Same for D15 when a lot of debug messages were put in.
+Using --ll-exception the crash went away.
+Also inhibiting the debug messages did hide the crash.

 benchmarks/double.pm6